 "...and that is why I like insects."
 He was suddenly aware that she had been talking.
 "What about you?"

-"Uh...I like insects," he said with the skill of dropping a donut on one's lap.
-He tried harder.
+"Uh...I like insects," he said with the skill of picking up a fumble and making a touchdown.
 "I don't know why, but they fascinate me.
 Maybe it's because they are tiny and mysterious.
 They seem friendly and unafraid.
 I don't know.
 But I like them, especially beetles.
 They're my favorite."

 Barney wasn't sure, but he suspected that he saw a glimmer in her eyes.
 She had been looking straight into his for the past minute and she had been smiling slightly.